Anshil-1/Mobile_Sales_Dashboard_PowerBi/README.md

 # Mobile_Sales_Dashboard_PowerBi
-This Power BI dashboard visualizes mobile phone sales data to provide insights into sales performance, customer behavior, and revenue trends.
-It includes interactive charts and KPIs for tracking units sold, top-performing brands, customer demographics, and payment methods, enabling data-driven decision-making for sales optimization.
+This project presents an interactive dashboard built in Power BI to analyze mobile phone sales data.
+It highlights key metrics such as total sales, units sold, customer demographics, and top brands.
+The dashboard helps in understanding sales trends, customer preferences, and supports data-driven decision-making.

+.